Young Adult Risk Predicts Future Atherosclerosis

 The investigators concluded that atherosclerosis risk and change in risk assessed in young adulthood years prior to subclinical atherosclerosis imaging provide strong prediction of future subclinical atherosclerosis.
 CAC and AAC reflect chronic risk exposure in addition to risk measured at time of study.

 These data affirm that atherosclerosis starts at an early age—not just in the coronary arteries, but also the aorta.
 Furthermore, these results suggest that information on cumulative risk exposure can be derived from CAC scores.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism